techYonko/NewTestRepo/README.md

-# NewTestRepo
-This is your first repository
+This is a sample README file.